Carbon dioxide is like gasoline on a fire for plants.

 Understand that sophisticated life began approximately 550-600 million years ago with the Cambrian Explosion.
 From then to now is the time frame this discussion refers to.
-For most of this period, Earth has been a carbon-dioxide rich greenhouse, considerably warmer than it is now.
-Look at the blue line.Temperatures over the last 250 MY have commonly been 5-12C warmer than current.
+For most of this period, Earth has been a carbon-dioxide-rich greenhouse, considerably warmer than it is now.
+Look at the blue line.Temperatures over the last 250 MY have commonly been 5-12C warmer than the is.
 Not pleasant for us, but apparently the dinosaurs liked it.

 There are any number of academic charts and various information sources on the internet illustrating what we will discuss.
 Here is one:

 Simply put, much higher CO2 levels have been the norm for the past 600 million years, and the planet, plants, and animals did quite well during that time period.
 The dinosaurs enjoyed CO2 levels in the range of 800-2500ppm.
 Currently CO2 levels are in the 400ppm range.

 Over the last 600MY average CO2 levels have been in the 1200-3000ppm range, with spikes over 6,000.
 Only one other time, around 300MY ago during the Carboniferous Period, was CO2 as low as it is now.
 In other words, our current low CO2 levels are equal to the lowest seen since higher life forms began, and are therefore an anomaly inconsistent with Earth’s atmospheric history.
 In fact, during 95% of the last 600MY Earth normally experienced CO2 levels 3,5, even 10 times higher than present levels.
 Plants and animal life flourished.
 “Greenhouse Earth” was a very hospitable place for abundant life.